 Two important social skills or milestones that develop while learning to share may be parallel play and taking turns.
 In the early stages, when children do not quite understand the concept of sharing, they may engage in parallel play, where they learn to play alongside each other without much interaction or sharing.
 Gradually they may learn to be patient and wait their turn as they pass the toy back and forth among themselves (3) (4).

 The best method of teaching children to share is to act as a role model and value sharing.
 To familiarize the child with the concept of sharing, you might teach them to wait for their turn while playing or doing other activities.
 Plan ahead of time and provide opportunities for children to share, but never force them to share their toys, snacks, or other objects.
 Teach sharing through plays and explain them in fun ways to help them remember.
-You may explain that sharing helps spread joy and is a part of good behavior.
-These basic behavioral training and mentoring can mold them to become kind and empathizing individuals when they grow up.
+Sharing is one of the habits that parents should teach their children as it helps spread joy and is a part of good behavior.
+These basic behavioral training and mentoring can mold them to become kind and empathetic individuals when they grow up.

 Infographic: Simple Sharing Activities For Children